Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Model

 \section{Model}

-To study information sharing with peers, we set up a simple model with two types of players, senders and receivers.
-A sender, $S$, receives a signal $\sigma$ about an unknown state of the world and subsequently decides whether to ascertain the signal's veracity and whether to share it with a group of receivers, where we use $R$ for a generic member of this group.
-For simplicity, we will either consider a very large group (e.g. public posts on Twitter/X or in Whatsapp or Telegram groups) approximated by a continuum of receivers of mass one, or a single receiver (private messages on Twitter/X, Whatsapp, or Telegram).
+There are two types of players, senders and receivers.
+A sender, $S$, receives a signal $\sigma$ about an unknown state of the world and decides whether to ascertain the signal's veracity and whether to share it with a group of receivers, where we use $R$ for a generic member of this group.
+For simplicity, we will either consider a very large group (e.g. public posts on Twitter/$\mathbb{X}$ or in Whatsapp or Telegram groups) approximated by a continuum of receivers of mass one, or a single receiver (private messages on Twitter/$\mathbb{X}$, Whatsapp, or Telegram).

 \paragraph{State of the World and Worldview.} At the beginning of the game, the state of the world $\omega\in\{0,1\}$ is drawn by nature, where the true probability that $\omega=1$ is $\mathbb{P}\left[\omega=1\right]=p_T\in(0,1)$, while $\omega=0$ with the complementary probability $1-p_T$.
-We allow the sender and receivers to have heterogeneous priors about $\omega$ drawn by nature at the beginning of the game.
+We allow the sender and receivers to have heterogeneous priors about $\omega$.
 In particular, we assume that players differ in an underlying ideological or partisan dimension, which shapes their prior belief of the state of the world.
-For example, a player generally skeptical of climate change will also approach a new environmental policy with skepticism and thus expect a negative signal, while a more environmentally minded player will have a more favorable prior belief and thus expect a positive signal.\footnote{A behavioral mechanism leading to such divergent priors based on an underlying ideology could be motivated reasoning as for example in \cite{TaberLodge:2006}.} For simplicity, we equate this ideological or partisan dimension directly with each player $i$'s prior $p_i\in[0,1]$ and refer to it more generally as a player's \emph{worldview}.
-We assume that this worldview $p_i$ is an independent draw from the distribution $F_i(p_i)$ with strictly positive density $f_i(p_i)$ on the support $[0,1]$, and where $i\in\{S,R\}$.
+For example, a player generally skeptical of climate change will also approach a new environmental policy with skepticism and thus expect a negative signal, while a more environmentally minded player will have a more favorable prior belief and thus expect a positive signal.\footnote{A behavioral mechanism leading to such divergent priors based on an underlying ideology could be motivated reasoning as for example in \cite{TaberLodge:2006}.} For simplicity, we equate this ideological or partisan dimension directly with each player $i$'s prior $p_i\in[0,1]$ and refer to it more generally as a player's \emph{worldview}.\footnote{This assumption helps us to save on notation.
+Introducing instead a parameter that is independent of or only weakly correlates with the prior, and that captures a player's worldview---for example a fixed ideology as in \cite{buisseret2022polarization}, a bliss point as in the electoral competition literature \citep{downs1993okonomische}, or a bias as in the literature on cheap talk \citep{CrawfordSobel:1982}---would not change our results.} We assume that this worldview $p_i$ is an independent draw from the distribution $F_i(p_i)$ with strictly positive density $f_i(p_i)$ on the support $[0,1]$, and where $i\in\{S,R\}$.
 Worldview $p_i$ is $i$'s private information, while $F_i(p_i)$ is common knowledge.